trustee-wallet/trustee_universal_providers_interface/README.md

 #### In case of error:

+> Response status code should not be 2XX

 | Parameter | Type | Required |  Description |
 | ------ | ------ | ------ | ------ |
 | **errorCode** | String  | required | Code for error. |